mikemcbride/dotfiles/README.md

 stow zed
 ```

-We'll also install a GO binary that's used in some scripts.
-We should have Golang set up from Homebrew at this point:
+We'll also install a Go binary that's used in some scripts.
+We should have Go set up from Homebrew at this point:

 ```sh
 go get github.com/tj/node-prune